KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 Distribution of tasks
 1. Finding Data Source - Evan found the main source with support from the team.
 2. Cleaning up the data - Evan and Brendan with assistance from Roshini.
-3. Transforming the data - Brendan and Roshini
+3. Transforming the data - Brendan
 4. Loading and testing the data - Brendan and Roshini
 5. ERD - Brendan
 6. Proposal - Kim with support from the team.
 7. Set up landing page – Kim
 8. Set up index.html and style.css - Kim
 9. Set up visualizations – Roshini
+10 .
+Implementing Chartjs - Roshini with assistance from Brendan
-10. PowerPoint - Kim with assistance from Roshini and Evan
+11. PowerPoint - Kim with assistance from Roshini and Evan
-11. ReadMe - Kim with screenshots from Roshini
+12. ReadMe - Kim with screenshots from Roshini
-12. Set up web server -
+13. Set up web server -

 Regularly touched base via Slack to ensure project is on track.